 Tokyo bilingual Chess Club has donated a portion of the profit from the chess camp and scholastic tournaments as well as your thankful donations to the Ishinomaki Children's Newspaper.
 It is a newspaper reporting on Ishinomaki today, written by the children of the town, where was hit by the Great East Japan Earthquake.
+Individuals may also help chess clubs acquire necessary equipment and organize student participation in area tournaments.

-DAY CAMP AFTER X'MAS DAY
+WINTER DAY CAMP

 Osaki, Shinagawa (2 min walk from JR Osaki station-details to be provided upon registration)